Pastilla is a monument of Moroccan cuisine that is synonymous with refinement and delicacy.

 Again, everything goes back to Fez, my native city!
-I assure you I do not do it on purpose!
-I did not choose to be born in a city, that is recognized as a World Heritage site by the UNESCO, which gave birth to so many cooks with golden hands who have contributed to the excellent and well deserved reputation of Moroccan cuisine around the world!
+This city is recognized as a World Heritage site by the UNESCO, which gave birth to so many cooks with golden hands who have contributed to the excellent and well deserved reputation of Moroccan cuisine around the world!

 The story goes that in 1492, during the fall of Al-Andalus driven out of Spain after the reconquest of Granada, the Moors took refuge in Morocco and brought their traditions and a multitude of recipes with them, including pastilla.

 But it’s not only about the Moors.
 It is believed that pastilla also has Sephardic Jewish origins.
 Indeed, after the expulsion of the Jews from Spain by Isabelle I, there was a great wave of emigration of Jews in North Africa.
 They also brought their know-how and traditions with them.

 The traditional and authentic recipe of pastilla calls for pigeon, although Cornish hen can be used too.
 Farm-raised chicken, that is more tender, works as well.

 In addition to being served in all the Moroccan restaurants around the world, pastilla is the dish that is served at most celebrations, including weddings, births, circumcisions, etc.

 It is one of the oldest dishes based on a sweet and savory combination.
 It is presented in the form of a pie, whose filling is enclosed in several layers of an extremely thin dough called warka or warqa (sheet of paper, in Arabic).